“CFT protects the most valuable farmland so that we can continue to feed and clothe ourselves.”

 “We provide tools so that farmers may commit their land to food production in perpetuity, under the laws of the State of California, and the USA.”

-Denny Jackman lives in Modesto; he grew up on a farm and his grandparents were farmers.
+Denny Jackman lives in Modesto; his grandparents were farmers.

 Before he retired, Denny played a role in the development and promotion of farmland protection policies.
 He has ongoing interests in land-use and transportation planning, and he loves to garden, cook, travel, and undertake remodeling projects.

 His favorite aspect of serving on the CFT Board is the honor of working alongside people who are committed to the generational protection and provision of our food source.
 Denny gives of his time because of his strong belief that we all have a duty to preserve our local food source.